TheFox580/thebot580/README.md

 **TheBot580 will automatically count how many times in a row an emote has been used, and will send a message if the emote has been said at least 5 times!**

-> *Note* : Although Better TTV Emotes are being automatically added, I haven't implemented custom support for the other platforms yet, so you may [*enter your own emotes here ↗*](https://github.com/TheFox580/thebot580/blob/main/twitch_bot.py#L149)
+> *Note* : Although Better TTV Emotes are being automatically added, I haven't implemented custom support for the other platforms yet, so you may enter your own emotes here

-> *Tip* : You can modify the message that the bot sends in chat [*to your liking here ↗*](https://github.com/TheFox580/thebot580/blob/main/twitch_bot.py#L346)
+> *Tip* : You can modify the message that the bot sends in chat to your liking here

 ---

 ### Use advanced commands

-**Thanks to TwitchIO 3.0.0, we now have more control on how to use bot commands! [*You can check some I have already set up here ↗*](https://github.com/TheFox580/thebot580/blob/main/twitch_bot.py#L416)!**
+**Thanks to TwitchIO 3.0.0+, we now have more control on how to use bot commands! *You can check some I have already set up!***

 ---